ARPA-SIMC/fedora-live-netroot/README.md

-1. in the base root fs create a directory `etc/rootovl/<config-name>` and populate it with the files that need to be added or modified, starting from the root of the filesystem, so, for changing `/etc/sysconfig/network-scripts/ifcfg-ens20f0` you need to create the file `etc/rootovl/<config-name>/etc/sysconfig/network-scripts/ifcfg-ens20f0` in the root tree
+1. in the base root fs create a directory `etc/rootovl/<config-name>` and populate it with the files that need to be added or modified, starting from the root of the filesystem, so, for creating or changing `/etc/sysconfig/network-scripts/ifcfg-ens20f0` you need to create the file `etc/rootovl/<config-name>/etc/sysconfig/network-scripts/ifcfg-ens20f0` in the root tree; the tree is copied with `cp -a`, so symbolic links are copied without modification, this is useful, e.g., for creating systemd symbolic links in `/etc/systemd` referring to services to be enabled

+2. if any file of the base root fs tree has to be deleted in the running system, list these files one per line, with their final absolute path, in `etc/rootovl/<config-name>/.rootovldel`

-2. start the diskless system adding the `rootovlcfg=<config-name>` kernel command-line argument (this can be done with the `EXTRA_CMDLINE` environment variable in the qemu test environment).
+3. start the diskless system adding the `rootovlcfg=<config-name>` kernel command-line argument (this can be done with the `EXTRA_CMDLINE` environment variable in the qemu test environment).